top of page

 And it's the only way forward."

-If you sign up for a BIPOC affinity group (for BIPOC educational professionals), you can expect:
+If you sign up for a TT4C affinity group for Black people, Indigenous people, and People of Colour, you can expect:

 • To join a zoom meeting with video enabled.